kulpojke/quick-qaqc-app/README.md

 - overlapping H3 assignments for multiple reviewers; and
 - project revisions that can drive periodic GeoParquet exports.

+See [`migrations/README.md`](migrations/README.md) for the database tables, relationships, history triggers, concurrency model, and export tracking.

 PostGIS remains the mutable source of truth.
 GeoParquet in R2 will be an immutable, versioned export rather than a file edited by reviewer clients.